-A Dean’s Excuse is a paper form signed by the residential college dean that authorizes the postponement of written work or exams during term-time.
-As your Dean, I am only able to grant Dean’s Excuses in certain circumstances, which are outlined in the Academic Regulations of Yale College, here: http://catalog.yale.edu/ycps/academic-regulations/completion-of-course-work/.
-The circumstances in which I can approve a Dean’s Excuse are limited to the following:
+A Dean’s Excuse is a paper form signed by the residential college dean that authorizes the postponement of written work or exams during term-time due to the following exceptional circumstances as stated in the Yale College Programs of Study:

 3. A comparable emergency

 4. Observance of religious holy days